 Movement and Breathing— Helping you rediscover physical and emotional freedom through movement is integral to our work together.
 To help you live with greater ease, I teach and encourage you to incorporate movement, breathing, and imagery practices into your daily life.
 The main forms of movement you'll do at home include Dao Yin Therapeutic Exercise and yoga.
 If another type of movement therapy seems useful, I may refer you to a movement specialist outside of Eastern medicine.

-Mindfulness Practices— Modern science tells us that when we look deeply, beyond the physical, everything is made of energy.
+Mindfulness Practices— Ancient wisdom and contemporary science tell us when we look deeply, beyond the physical, everything is made of energy.
 This is true for illness too.
+One impactful way to influence your energy is through your mind.
+Cultivating an awareness of your present experience by noticing your breathing, thoughts, emotions and environment is a powerful tool to access the mind.
+Through the mind you can be aware of your energy.
 When you are aware of what your energy is doing and are clear on how you'd like to direct or change it, healing yourself becomes possible.
-Daily focus and and awareness are powerful tools to heal yourself.
+Mindfulness is the hub of my practice.